Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ## Configure SSH config file

+Some main configuration commands of the SSH config file

 - `Host`: the alias name.
 - `HostName`: specifies the domain name or IP address.
 - `User`: specify the account name for remote login.